Upgrades

 - Waits for active queries on the database servers to complete (with a runtime more than

-and ssh connections). - If all pgbouncer are successfully paused, the script exits with code 0 (successful).
+PAUSEcommand to each PgBouncer server in parallel (usingxargsand ssh connections). - If all PgBouncer pools are successfully paused, the script exits with code 0 (successful).

 - If active queries do not complete within 30 seconds (